 Porto and the Douro Valley are a little cooler in October than the rest of the country.
 In November you should be able to still stroll along the Cais de Vila Nova de Gaia where the port wine cellars are, so consider taking a tour of the city's famous Croft Winery, the oldest winery in Porto.

 It can get chilly in the Douro Valley particularly at night, but this can be more pleasant than visiting the valley during the hotter temperatures of the summer or the cold temperatures of the winter.
-The average maximum temperature in Vila Real in the Douro Valley in November is 56 F. The average minimum temperature is 42 F. Of course, even on the train, you can take in many of the Douro Valley's views.
-You can book a day-long tour of the wineries, then, find a nice comfy bed in a close-by hotel.
+Of course, even on the train, you can take in many of the Douro Valley's views so book a day-long tour of the wineries, then, find a nice comfy bed in a close-by hotel.

 What to Pack